ZZYXX-CC/OTG-Summer-Camp/UI/UX-requirement.md

-# OTG Football Academy Easter Camp Landing Page - UI Description (with Color Palette)
+# OTG Football Academy Summer Camp Landing Page - UI Description (with Color Palette)

-**Objective:** Generate registrations for the Easter football camp by providing clear information and a compelling user experience, targeting both young players and their parents.
+**Objective:** Generate registrations for the Summer football camp by providing clear information and a compelling user experience, targeting both young players and their parents.

 **Overall Design Principles:** Modern, clean, engaging, trustworthy, mobile-responsive, easy to navigate, visually appealing with a focus on UX/UI.
 Utilizes the provided green-themed Tailwind color palette.